Assault and Aggravated Assault

-You might think the term "bodily injury" would require some sort of visible injury like a cut or even a bruise but the legal definition includes mere physical pain.
-As a result, you can be charged with "Assault with Bodily Injury," a Class A Misdemeanor and jailable offense, if you are accused of merely slapping another person or pulling his or her hair.
+If you think the term “bodily injury” should require some sort of visible injury like a cut or even a bruise, then you are not alone.
+But under Texas law, the definition includes mere physical pain.
+As a result, you can be charged with “Assault with Bodily Injury,” a Class A misdemeanor and jailable offense, if you are accused of merely slapping another person or pulling his or her hair.

 The definition of “serious bodily injury” is more intuitive.
 It means bodily injury that “creates a substantial risk of death or that causes death, serious permanent disfigurement, or protracted loss or impairment of the function of any bodily member or organ.”

-When you are charged with a criminal offense you have an absolute right under both the U.S. and Texas Constitutions to choose whether or not to testify.
-Your lawyer will give her opinion regarding how much your testimony will help or hurt your chances but you have the legal right to make your own decision.
+When you are charged with a criminal offense, you have an absolute constitutional right to choose whether or not to testify.
+Your should consult with your lawyer to determine whether your testimony is likely to help or hurt your chances at trial but you have the legal right to make your own decision.

 Depending on your prior criminal history and the specific facts alleged by the police, e.g., bodily injury, choking, deadly weapon , or other aggravating circumstances, an assault or aggravated assault case can be filed as a Class C misdemeanor on up to a 1st degree felony.

-The punishment range on the low end of the spectrum is fine-only convictions or deferred disposition that can result in an expunction.
-Higher level misdemeanors can involve probation or time in the county jail, usually depending on the defendant's prior criminal history.
+The punishment range on the low end of the spectrum is a fine-only conviction, which is not expungible, or possibly a deferred disposition, which can be eligible for expunction.
+Higher level misdemeanors can involve probation or time in the county jail, which will usually depend on various factors, including the defendant’s prior criminal history.
 Felony cases can also involve probation or prison time and the most severe felony cases can carry a maximum punishment range of life in prison.